itnovre/py8ite/README.md

 ## Star This Project!

-If `Bite()` saves you time or headaches, please star the repo!
+If `bite()` saves you time or headaches, please star the repo!
 It helps others find it and keeps me motivated to improve it.

 ---